-Many American friends of Britain (and, I trust vice-versa) think the “Special Relationship,” invented by Churchill, tends nowadays to work in only one direction.
-I was reminded of this by an unlikely source: Hugh Grant, playing the British Prime Minister, in a ten-year-old comedy.
+Many American friends of Britain (and I trust vice-versa) think the “Special Relationship,” invented by Winston Churchill, tends nowadays to work in only one direction.
+Love Actually suggests this.
+Hugh Grant as Prime Minister delivers an unexpected message to a U.S. President.

-And of course the PM gets the girl.
-When she sends him a Christmas card professing her love, he calls for his car and heads for her street in Wandsworth (“the dodgy end”) where he goes door to door asking if Natalie lives there.
+Also, the PM gets the girl.
+When she sends him a Christmas card professing her love, he calls for his chauffeur and heads for her street in Wandsworth (“the dodgy end”).
+There he goes door to door asking if Natalie lives there.
 The reactions of the residents are priceless.
-A woman says, “Aren’t you the Prime Minister?”
-Hugh replies: “Yes I am–sorry for all the cock-ups, my cabinet is absolute crap, we’ll try to do better next year.”
+A woman says, “Are you who I think you are?”
+Hugh replies: “Yes I am.
+Sorry for all the cock-ups, not my fault, my cabinets are absolute crap.
+We’ll try to do better next year.”

-He finds Natalie going out to a kids’ Chirstmas play; he takes her whole family over in his Jaguar and its police escort, but hides with Natalie backstage.
-Unfortunately the curtain pulls back at the end and they’re caught: “Too late, just smile and wave.”
+He finds Natalie going out to a kids’ Christmas play.
+He takes her whole family to it in his Jaguar with its police escort, then hides with Natalie backstage.
+Unfortunately the curtain pulls back at the end and they’re caught.
+“Too late, just smile and wave.”

 By the way, a tip of the hat to former Prime Minister David Cameron, who said similar things, though not with Hugh Grant’s panache.
 (Some Britons who watch the film, perhaps not so jokingly, like to propose Grant for PM.
 His character displays none of the gratuitous pomposity and virtue signaling of the current crop of politicians.
 And not just the British ones.)